UtrechtUniversity/yoda/docs/design/metadata-form.md

   This is discusses further in this document.

 - research.XSD
   The research XSD is used to validate and describe metatadata that is in the research area.
   This XSD is in fact a translation of the corresponding JSON schema.
-  To be able to do so, an application JSONS2XSD was created which is described in another design document.
+  To be able to do so, an application ([json-to-xsd](https://github.com/UtrechtUniversity/irods-ruleset-research/blob/development/tools/json-to-xsd.py)) was created.

 - vault.XSD
 The vault  XSD is used to validate metadata before it is allowed to be entered in the vault area.
 This XSD is in fact a translation of the corresponding JSON schema.
-To be able to do so, an application JSONS2XSD was created which is described in another design document.
+To be able to do so, an application ([json-to-xsd](https://github.com/UtrechtUniversity/irods-ruleset-research/blob/development/tools/json-to-xsd.py)) was created.

 - yoda-metadata.xml
 Holds, in XML format, the metadata as entered by the user.
-This, either after a save action of the user from within the form, or when edited directly when using a WEBdav client.
+This, either after a save action of the user from within the form, or when edited directly when using a webDAV client.
 The XML data should comply to the corresponding XSD before the metadata can be accepted into the vault.

-## Complex Data structures
+### Complex Data structures

-### Subproperty structure
+#### Subproperty structure
 Subproperties designate a structure consisting of
 1. one lead element
 2. N elements (subproperties) linked to the lead element organised as one group